 Hot Baths and Tubs

-Soaking your aching body in a tub when you’re expecting can be very shooting.
+Soaking your aching body in a tub when you’re expecting can be very soothing.
 But remember that the water should be lukewarm.
 It’s not safe – and can lead to birth defects – to get into a hot tub that can raise your body temperature above 101°F.

 Skip scented bubbles, oils and salts when taking a bath too.
 And go with more natural alternatives like chamomile or lavender.